Relationship Problems & Marriage Counseling

 Your therapist may interrupt hostile or unproductive exchanges between you that escalate conflict or sabotage feelings of connection in order to refocus you on communication that deepens your level of intimacy.

 We specialize in working with couples trying to salvage their relationship from the ravages of infidelity, sexual addiction, intimacy anorexia, or intimacy deprivation.
-I take a no-nonsense approach to working with relationship and intimacy issues.
+We take a no-nonsense approach to working with relationship and intimacy issues.
 You both aren’t going to get exactly what you want.
 And let’s face it, the way you’ve been going about trying to get what you want is not working.

 The point of coming to therapy is to do something different.
-I say do because do is about behavior, and I find that behavior is an easier place start with change than thoughts or feelings.
+We say do because do is about behavior, and we find that behavior is an easier place start with change than thoughts or feelings.
 Ask any child, they will probably tell you that they have said “I’m sorry” when they really didn’t mean it to get out of trouble with a parent or teacher.
 We make children do this because we know that it will eventually help them to take responsibility and develop empathy, and with time and practice their head and heart will be in harmony when they say it.

 The way you break a bad habit and establish a better one is to start doing something new and keep doing it even though it feels awkward or foreign.
 If you keep doing it even if you don’t think or feel it yet, just like with the child’s apology, the new behavior will eventually become more comfortable and automatic.

-I will begin by assessing the issues and stress points involved in your relationship problems, clarifying the current relationship map, identifying resources available for solutions, and discovering each member’s vision for the future of the relationship.
+We will begin by assessing the issues and stress points involved in your relationship problems, clarifying the current relationship map, identifying resources available for solutions, and discovering each member’s vision for the future of the relationship.
 Topics included in the toolkit include:

 - Communication Skills